chaudhryfaisal/alpine-minikube/README.md

 ## Docker-compose

-If you need docker-compose inside your alpine-docker container.
+If you need docker-compose inside your minikube container.
 ```bash
 setup-compose
 docker-compose up